egaillot/poulailler/README.md

-Poulailler - This is a browser-revival of Nintendo's famous Game & Watch Mickey Mouse.
+This is a browser-revival of Nintendo's famous Game & Watch Mickey Mouse.

+Copyright 2012 Emmanuel Gaillot (emmanuel.gaillot@gmail.com)

 How to play
 ===========